koenrane/KR-new-site/content/intrinsic-power-seeking.md

 > 3. Many tasks involve power-seeking.
 > 4. The AI will complete these tasks by seeking power.
 > 5. The AI will be repeatedly reinforced for its historical actions which seek power.
-> 6. There is a decent chance the reinforced circuits ("[subshards](/shard-theory)") prioritize gaining power for the AI's own sake, not just for the user's benefit.
+> 6. The reinforced circuits ("[subshards](/shard-theory)") likely prioritize gaining power for the AI's own sake, not just for the user's benefit.
 >
-> CONCLUSION: There is a decent chance the AI seeks power for itself, when possible.
+> CONCLUSION: The AI likely seeks power for itself, when possible.

 ## A made-up illustrative story